javierbrea/eslint-plugin-boundaries/README.md

 #### Main format of rules options

 The docs of each rule contains an specification of their own options, but __the main rules share the format in which the options have to be defined__.
-The format described here is valid for options of [`element-types`](docs/rules/element-types.md), [`external`](docs/rules/external.md) and [`entry-point`](docs/rules/entry-point.md) rules, __except the `message` property, which for the moment is only supported in the [`element-types`](docs/rules/element-types.md), [`entry-point`](docs/rules/entry-point.md) and [`no-private`](docs/rules/no-private.md) rules settings.
+The format described here is valid for options of [`element-types`](docs/rules/element-types.md), [`external`](docs/rules/external.md) and [`entry-point`](docs/rules/entry-point.md) rules.

-Options set an "allow/disallow" value by default, and provide an array of rules.
+Options set an `allow` or `disallow` value by default, and provide an array of rules.
 Each matching rule will override the default value and the value returned by previous matching rules.
-So, the final result of the options, once processed for each case, will be "allow" or "disallow", and this value will be applied by the plugin rule in the correspondant way, making it to produce an eslint error or not.
+So, the final result of the options, once processed for each case, will be `allow` or `disallow`, and this value will be applied by the plugin rule in the correspondant way, making it to produce an eslint error or not.

 ```jsonc
 {